eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 After verifying the credentials, the number of existing connections is checked against the configured [resource-limits] ({{< ref "/concepts/resource-limits.md" >}}) by the MQTT adapter.
 If the limit is exceeded then a return code `0x05` indicating `Connection Refused: not authorised` is sent back.

+## Connection Duration Limits

+Before accepting any connection requests from the devices, the MQTT adapter verifies that the configured [connection duration limit] ({{< relref "/concepts/resource-limits.md#connection-duration-limit" >}}) is not exceeded.
+If the limit has been already reached, then a return code `0x05` indicating `Connection Refused: not authorised` is sent back.

 ## Message Limits

 Before accepting any telemetry or event or command messages, the MQTT adapter verifies that the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) is not exceeded.
 The incoming message is discarded if the limit is exceeded.